In this explainer, we will learn how to find a unit rate and how to use it to solve problems in the real world.

 Example 3: Identifying a Unit Rate from a Description

-We can find the car’s average fuel consumption rate using the pair of values we are given, namely, 10 liters for a distance of 50 km.
+We can find the car’s average fuel consumption rate using the pair of values we are given, namely, 10 litres for a distance of 50 km.
 Be careful that fuel consumption can be expressed in two different ways, either as the amount in liters of fuel to travel 1 km (like here) or 100 km or as the distance that can be traveled with a certain volume of fuel.

 [The units have been written in the calculation for learning purposes.
 You may not have to write them in your workings.]